springfall2008/batpred/docs/apps-yaml.md

 e.g. if you want to remove Mixergy hot water tank heating data from the forecast such as if you sometimes heat on gas, and sometimes electric depending upon import rates.

-- **input_number.predbat_car_charging_energy_scale** - A Home Assistant entity used to define a scaling factor (in the range 0.1 to 1.0) to multiply the car_charging_energy data by if required (e.g. set to 0.001 to convert Watts to kW).
+- **input_number.predbat_car_charging_energy_scale** - A Home Assistant entity used to define a scaling factor (in the range 0.1 to 1.0) to multiply the car_charging_energy sensor data by if required (e.g. set to 0.001 to convert Watts to kW).

 If you do not have a suitable car charging energy kWh sensor in Home Assistant then comment the car_charging_energy line out of `apps.yaml` and configure the following Home Assistant entity:

-- **input_number.predbat_car_charging_threshold** - Sets the threshold above which home consumption is assumed to be car charging and will be removed from the home load data (default 6 = 6kW).
+- **input_number.predbat_car_charging_threshold** (default 6 = 6kW)- Sets the kW power threshold above which home consumption is assumed to be car charging and **input_number.predbat_car_charging_rate** will be subtracted from the historical load data.

 ### Planned Car Charging

 These features allow Predbat to know when you plan to charge your car.

-If you have Intelligent Octopus setup then planning of charging is done via the Octopus app and Predbat obtains this information through the Octopus Energy integration in Home Assistant.
+If you have Intelligent Octopus tariff then planning of charging is done via the Octopus app and Predbat obtains this information through the Octopus Energy integration in Home Assistant.

 - **switch.predbat_octopus_intelligent_charging** - When this Home Assistant switch is enabled, Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information

 The following `apps.yaml` configuration items are pre-defined with regular expressions to point to appropriate sensors in the Octopus Energy integration.
-You should not normally need to change these if you have Octopus Intelligent:
+You should not normally need to change these if you have the Octopus Intelligent tariff:

 - **octopus_intelligent_slot** - Points to the Octopus Energy integration 'intelligent dispatching' sensor that indicates whether you are within an Octopus Energy "smart charge" slot, and provides the list of future planned charging activity.